damarajui/universal-bland-ai-mcp/README.md

 2. Check that webhook URLs are accessible
 3. Ensure phone numbers are in proper format (+1-XXX-XXX-XXXX)
 4. Review the pathway description for clear customer scenarios
-5. Test with simpler configurations first, then add complexity
+5. Test with simpler configurations first, then add complexity (pathway edit functionality coming SOOON!)

 ## Production Deployment